mattmassicotte/Empire/Sources/Empire/Empire.docc/DataModeling.md

 }
 ```

-Preserving the binary ordering sematics required isn't always straightforward.
+Preserving the binary ordering semantics required isn't always straightforward.
 Adding a conformance to `IndexKeyComparable` should be done with care.
 An inappropriate binary representation will result in undefined querying behavior.